-How are the attacks against nearly 1 million WordPress sites possible?
+How are the attacks against 1 million WordPress sites possible?

-2. An XSS vulnerability in Blog Designer which was patched in 2019.
-We estimate that no more than 1,000 vulnerable installations remain, though this vulnerability was the target of previous campaigns.
+2. An XSS vulnerability in Blog Designer, patched in 2019.
+More than 1,000 installations remain unpatched.

-4. An options update vulnerability in Total Donations which would allow attackers to change the site’s home URL.
-This plugin was removed permanently from the Envato Marketplace in early 2019, and we estimate that less than 1,000 total installations remain.
+4. A vulnerability in Total Donations which would allow attackers to change the site’s home URL.
+Envato Marketplace removed it in early 2019.
+We estimate that less than 1,000 total installations remain.

 How to protect your WordPress site

-Since the number of attacked websites is enormous, reaching almost 1 million, it is highly likely that your WordPress is either compromised or at risk.
+The number of sites under attack reaches almost 1 million.
+It is possible that your installation is either compromised or at risk.